China formally approves Boeing's Dreamliner for use

-BEIJING (Reuters) - China’s civil aviation regulator on Thursday formally approved Boeing Co’s (BA.N) 787 Dreamliner for use in the country, clearing the way for Chinese airlines to start operating the aircraft, which has been plagued with problems.
+BEIJING, May 23 (Reuters) - China’s civil aviation regulator on Thursday formally approved Boeing Co’s 787 Dreamliner for use in the country, clearing the way for Chinese airlines to start operating the aircraft, which has been plagued with problems.

 The regulator made the announcement in a short statement on its website (www.caac.gov.cn), without giving further details.

-The 787 Dreamliner was grounded worldwide in January after batteries overheated on jets owned by ANA Holdings Inc (9202.T) and Japan Airlines Co Ltd (9201.T).
+The 787 Dreamliner was grounded worldwide in January after batteries overheated on jets owned by ANA Holdings Inc and Japan Airlines Co Ltd.

 Investigators in the United States and Japan have yet to establish what caused the batteries to overheat.